dragonfire535/xiao/README.md

 * **cursed-sponge:** Sends a cursed sponge duplicated however many times you want.
 * **dear-liberals:** Sends a "Dear Liberals" meme with words of your choice.
 * **demotivational:** Draws an image or a user's avatar and the text you specify as a demotivational poster.
+* **dislike:** Sends an "Everyone Disliked That" meme with the image of your choice.
 * **distracted-boyfriend:** Draws three user's avatars over the "Distracted Boyfriend" meme.
 * **drakeposting:** Draws two user's avatars over the "Drakeposting" meme.
 * **food-broke:** Draws a user's avatar over the "Food Broke" meme.